Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

 Examples of what could "break" is normally in the form of "no longer supported":

 * The prior payment method editor where title and description for each payment method could be edited.
 This is not really plugin side decided, but based on rules set by Resurs Bank.
 First of all, titles and descriptions are handled by Resurs Bank to simplify changes that is related to whatever could happen to a payment method.
 The same goes for the sorting of payment methods in the checkout.
 Some payment methods is regulated by laws and should be displayed in a certain order.
 This is no longer up to the plugin to decide and sorting is based on in which order Resurs Bank is returning them in the API.
 If you want anything changed, related to the payment method, you have to contact Resurs Bank support.
 * Many ideas are lifted straight out from the prior version - but not all of them.
 Remember, this is a third party reboot of an old release.
-There are settings in this version that is no longer working, especially features that is bound to filters and actions.
+There are settings in this version that is no longer working as before (or at least as expected), especially features that is bound to filters and actions.
 For actions and filters, you can take a look at the [documentation](https://docs.tornevall.net/x/HoC4Aw).
 Further information about settings will come.
 * Speaking of settings.
 Settings is almost similar to the old plugin, but with new identifiers.
 It is partially intentional done, so we don't collide with old settings.
 Some of them are also not very effective, so some of them has also been removed as they did no longer fill any purpose.

 = Is this release a refactored version of Resurs Bank's? =

 No. This plugin is a complete reboot.
-The future intentions might be to replace the other version in the future and **this** release is currently considered a side project, *even if it has been developed by an employee* at Resurs Bank.
+The future intentions might be to replace the other version and **this** release is currently considered a side project.

 = Plugin is causing 40X errors on my site =